Women in Cuba: Prominent women in Cuba after the revolution

 The most prominent woman in the Cuban government after the revolution was Vilma Espín.
 Vilma Espín was the wife of Raúl Castro.
 She was the founder of the Federation of Cuban Women, a member of the Central Committee of the Communist Party and the party's Political Bureau.
 She had a chemical engineering degree from the Massachusetts Institute of Technology.
 She was a leader in the guerrilla movement during the revolution and was extremely close with Fidel and Raúl Castro.

 On the other side, a prominent figure was opposition leader Laura Inés Pollán Toledo.
-Pollan founded the dissident group Ladies in White, which holds pacifist protest marches with the wives and spouses of political prisoners in Cuba to demand their release.
+Pollán founded the dissident group Ladies in White, which holds pacifist protest marches with the wives and spouses of political prisoners in Cuba to demand their release.
 Pollan worked as a literature teacher until her retirement in 2004.
 She always wore white, a symbol of the organization, and became a key opposition figure in Cuba.

 After the Revolution, many Afro-Cuban women, with financial support from the Cuban government, have graduated from medical schools and were sent abroad to help patients.